 ‘Be patient and trust the Lord.’
 Psalm 37:7 CEV

-When you refuse to give a child something that’s not good for them, they stamp their feet and cry, ‘I want it now!’
-So, do you give in to them?
-No, because they’re not ready for it yet.
+When you refuse to give a toddler something that’s not good for him, he stamps his foot and cries, ‘I want it now!’
+So, do you give in to him?
+No, because he is not ready for it yet.

 Paul writes, ‘Patience …has the power to endure whatever comes, with good temper.’
 (Colossians 3:12 AMPC) Not only is God teaching you how to wait but how to have a good attitude while you’re doing it.